angeleah/ttt2_pre_gem/README.md

 Console Tic tac toe
 ===================
-This is a command line version of the unbeatable ruby tic tac toe before I packaged the core game logic up into a gem.
+This is a command line version of the ruby tic tac toe before I packaged the core game logic up into a gem.
+You can play human vs. human, computer vs computer, or human vs computer.
+It is unbeatable when playing the computer.
+Play two computers against eachother to see them always draw!
+This uses the minimax algorithm to make move decisions.

 Usage:
 ------